max-mapper/nginx-vhosts/readme.md

 })
 ```

-This removes a configuration file and tells Nginx to reload it's configuration.
+This removes a configuration file and tells Nginx to reload its configuration.

 Note: it may take Nginx a few seconds to finish reloading the configuration after the callback is called.